inacioreina/Inacio_Maio_BGSTASK/README.md

 Final goal of creating a functional Clothes Shop reminiscent of 'The Sims' and 'Stardew Valley'.

+> [!IMPORTANT]
+If you're looking for the project before the deadline please take a look at the **deadline-build** branch.

 ## ***Controls***:

 - WASD / Arrow Keys - Player Movement